RazaNaqsh/MERN-BlogApp/README.md

 <h1 align="center">FullStack Blog App</h1>

+## Tech used:

+MERN, Tailwind

-This is my First MERN App
+This is my First MERN App.
+Some basic functionalities of CRUD.